Sanibel, Florida: In literature

 Sanibel Island is the main setting for crime novels by local author Randy Wayne White.
 Popular locales are referenced throughout his novels.
 White's main fictional character is Doc Ford, and due to his popularity, White opened a restaurant called Doc Ford's Sanibel Rum Bar and Grill.

-Sanibel Island is the setting in the prologue of the book People We Meet on Vacation.
+Sanibel Island is the setting in the prologue of Emily Henry's 2021 novel People We Meet on Vacation.

 In film

 Parts of George A. Romero's Day of the Dead were shot on Sanibel Island.
 Romero had a second home on Sanibel, where he rewrote Day of the Dead in 1984.

 Night Moves, directed by Arthur Penn, was filmed on the island in 1975.
 It stars Gene Hackman, Jennifer Warren, and Susan Clark, and features early career appearances by James Woods and Melanie Griffith.

+Written in the Sand debuted in 2025 and was largely filmed on the island.
+The romantic comedy stars JT Hodges and Courtney Grace attempting to rescue a resort and the island after a hurricane.

+Board game

+Avalon Hill released the board game, Sanibel, in 2026 by designer, Elizabeth Hargrave.
+Art by Dahl Taylor.
+Players walk the beach collecting shells and add them to their personal ‘bag’ for points at the end of the game.